borkod/CYC2025/presentation.md

 <!--

 Slide: AWS IAM

 Identity Management

-- AWS IAM enables the creation and management of user identities (users, groups, and roles) within AWS.
+- Creation and management of user identities (users, groups, and roles) within AWS.
-- Each identity can be assigned specific credentials, such as access keys, to authenticate against AWS resources.
+- Each identity can be assigned **access keys** to authenticate to AWS resources.
-- Supports multi-factor authentication (MFA) for additional security when users access AWS services.
+- Supports multi-factor authentication (MFA) for additional security.

 Role-Based Access Control (RBAC) & Permission Management
 - Permissions are granted through policies that define what actions are allowed on specific resources.
-- IAM uses roles to assign permissions, rather than assigning them directly to users, offering more flexible and scalable management.
+- IAM roles used to assign permissions.
 - Fine grained access control helps implement the principle of least privilege by ensuring users only have the permissions needed for their role.

 Federated Identity Integration (SSO, SAML, OIDC)
 - IAM integrates with external identity providers (e.g., Microsoft Entra ID, Okta) to enable Single Sign-On (SSO) capabilities.
-- Supports both SAML (Security Assertion Markup Language) and OIDC (OpenID Connect) for federating access to AWS and other applications.
+- Supports both SAML (Security Assertion Markup Language) and OIDC (OpenID Connect) for federating access to AWS.
-- Enables seamless authentication from external directories, reducing the need for separate AWS credentials and improving security with centralized user management.
+- Reducing the need for separate AWS credentials and improving security with centralized user management.

 Temporary Credentials & Session Management
-- AWS IAM allows for the issuance of temporary security credentials through AWS Security Token Service (STS).
+- AWS IAM enables issuance of temporary security credentials through AWS Security Token Service (STS).
 - Ideal for situations requiring short-term access to AWS resources, such as third-party apps or external contractors.
 - Temporary credentials are automatically revoked after a set time, reducing the risk of stale access permissions.